camwestwood/xapi/recipes/universal-xapi-translator/vle-resourceviewed-input.md

 ## TIMESTAMP
 ### Description
-The time in which the user logged in to the platform
+The time at which the user viewed the resource.

 ### Purpose
 Analytics

 ### Derivation